Assistants-Technologies/bot-template/README.md

 # 📖 Introduction

-A blank template with one command and one event, This is a useful template if you want to quickly spin up a project.
+This project uses discordx and Discord.js to create a template for all future AT bots.

 # 🏗 Development

 ```
-npm install
+yarn install
-npm run dev
+yarn dev
 ```

 If you want to use [Nodemon](https://nodemon.io/) to auto-reload while in development:

 ```
-npm run watch
+yarn watch
 ```

 # 💻 Production

 ```
-npm install --production
+yarn install --production
-npm run build
+yarn build
-npm run start
+yarn start
 ```

 # 🐋 Docker